Jahidul1704/PAH_Kamiak/README.md

 # Step 1: Copy the Source Code and Run Directory
 Start by copying the GEOS-Chem source code and run directory to your working location:

-'cp -r /path/to/GCClassic /path/to/my_working_directory/GCClassic'
+cp -r /path/to/GCClassic /path/to/my_working_directory/GCClassic

-"cp -r /path/to/RunDir /path/to/my_working_directory/RunDir"
+cp -r /path/to/RunDir /path/to/my_working_directory/RunDir

 Replace '/path/to/...' with your actual directory paths.
 # Step 2: Configure the Run Directory